Rizka-F/World-Map-241-Country/README.md

 #

-#### GeoJSON Code: You can access the GeoJSON file from this link https://drive.proton.me/urls/8ZJ13FVNWM#BpHlggb6ermQ , or you can copy the code below
+#### GeoJSON Code: You can access the GeoJSON file from this link https://drive.proton.me/urls/8ZJ13FVNWM#BpHlggb6ermQ , or you can copy from the file that I add